Application for Residencies

 There are limited partial scholarships for those with large scale financial hardship; please indicate this in your application if you feel you qualify.
 Our full scholarship opportunities for each residency period will be listed below.
 No other full scholarships are available.

 For the summer residency period, SAFTA will be offering the following scholarships: one full and one 50% scholarship for writers and artists of color.

 Limited partial (15-30%) scholarships are also available to applicants with financial need.

 Residents are expected to perform approximately five hours per week of service work at the farm as part of their residency.
 This mostly includes feeding and caring for farm animals, as well as general maintenance at Firefly Farms.
 For more information, you can see our Firefly Farms guide.

 The length of a residency can run from one to three weeks.
 We are currently accepting applications for:

-The deadline for spring farmhouse residency applications is September 1, 2018.
+The deadline for summer farmhouse residency applications is January 15, 2019.
 The deadline for the Writers Coop residencies is rolling.